rundeck/rundeck/docs/en/upgrading/upgrading.md

 * 'read' access to some of the projects, at the Application context
   * This determines what projects a user can see, and is necessary for any access to jobs
-* 'read' access to nodes in a project context
+* 'read' access to node resources in a project context
   * this allows the user to view the nodes for a project, and is necessary to run jobs or adhoc executions
+* 'read' and 'run' actions to specific nodes in a project context
+  * this allows the user to view specific nodes, and 'run' allows executing jobs or adhoc executions on the node

 Other authorizations you may want to grant: